 A pro tip: if you are in a skateboarding park or if you see skateboarders around, you can also seek advice or observe them riding.
 That way, you would know how they carry their skateboards well.

-How to Ride a Skateboard for the First Time
+Step on Riding a Skateboard for the First Time

 You can ride a skateboard in any way you want.
 But you can never yield the best results without knowing its fundamentals.
 See the steps as well as the tips for skateboard riding below to equip yourself better.